camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/webapps.md

   The Camunda Web Applications use a `CSRF Prevention Filter` that expects a `CSRF Token` on any modifying request coming through the `/api/*` url segment in the context path.
 This means that any Requests mapped to `"/api"` will fail and the current session will be ended if no CSRF Token is present.
 {{< /note >}}

+The default error handling coming with the Spring Boot ('whitelabel' error page) is enabled in the starter.
+To switch to the Camunda error pages (`webjar/META-INF/resources/webjars/camunda/error-XYZ-page.html`), please put them to the application folder structure under `/src/main/resources/public/error/XYZ.html`.

 ### Enterprise webapps
 To use the enterprise Web applications, include another starter:
 ```xml